youngker/apparmor-wiki/AppArmorDelegation.md

 Making Delegation Permanent
 ===========================

+While delegation in AppArmor is temporary there are several techniques available to achieve similar affects permanently.

+### Authority based attachment

-As mentioned above it is possible to make some delegation a permanent part of policy.
+Instead of defining a profile for an application attachment it is possible to declare the applications confinement is based on a combination of other profiles.

+authority A//+B//+C /usr/bin/foo,

+### ????

+???.
 However this requires being able to update the policy for the given delegation.
 This is fine for some types of delegation, but for application directed delegation granting rights to arbitrarily edit and load policy is not desirable, in these cases AppArmor provides